Aliceravier/Chocorate/README.md

 - making admin look nice

 CSS/HTML base
-- DONE add line between brandname and text in header
 - get profile and about to highlight when submenus selected
 - NOT ESSENTIAL change dropdown items color
 - when in small screen mode have body drop down more when header is selected. atm just gets hidden by header expanding